mushus96/CodeToCommentGenerator/README.md

 We needed to get the description of each function which can come in python code.
 By using this extra information model can generate a better comment.

 For scraping we have used *Beautiful soup library*.
 It saved us a lot of time rather than copying all the functions manually.
 We retrieved total 5633 functions from these four libraries.
-Out of these 1735 were [1735, 702, 1869, 1327]

 | Library | No of functions |
 |------------|------------------|